demostf/api/README.md

 Backend code for [demos.tf](https://demos.tf)

-## WIP

-This repo is still somewhat wip and might not be in the state yet where it can deployed outside of the existing demos.tf environment.

 ## Database

 The api requires a PostgreSQL database to function, the database schema required can be found in [demostf/db](https://github.com/demostf/api)/`demos_schema.sql`.